 How can I find a piece of glass?

 If you think you can sleep in until 9 a.m., take your time and hit the streets sometime in the late morning, think again!
 Successful Monkeyshines hunters almost always head out early in the morning.
 Usually sometime around 5 a.m. or 6 a.m. is a good time to get started.
 The early bird gets the worm—and the glass!
-It’s not impossible that you’ll find something later in the day, but your chances (at least from one glass hunter's experience) are higher in the morning.
+It’s not impossible that you’ll find something later in the day, but your chances (at least from this glass hunter's experience) are higher in the morning.
 However, sometimes the monkeys (glass hiders) shake things up and put batches of glass out on different mornings or will sneak out during the day.
 You never really know and the monkeyshiners are always strategizing to keep the search interesting.

 If you happen to go out very early and spot one of the Monkeyshiners hiding the glass, don’t cheat!
 Turn away.
 Move on.

 The entire point of Monkeyshines is that the glass is hidden.
 Globes are about six inches in diameter.
 Medallions fit in the palm of your hand.
 The pieces aren’t large and easily fit into all kinds of spaces—newspaper bins, plant pots, under trees and bushes, on doorsteps, on windowsills, in tree branches.
 Look carefully.